vectordotdev/vector/docs/manual/setup/transformation.md

 A few things to notice about this script:

 * Any errors thrown by VRL functions must be handled.
-If we neglected to handle a potential error thrown by the `parse_syslog` function here, for example, the VRL compiler would provide a very specific warning and Vector wouldn't start up.
+Were we to neglect to handle the potential error thrown by the `parse_syslog` function, for example, the VRL compiler would provide a very specific warning and Vector wouldn't start up.
-* VRL supports variables, like `is_critical` above.
+* VRL has language constructs like variables, `if` statements, comments, and logging.
-* The `.` acts as a sort of "container" for the event data. `.` by itself refers to the root event, while you can use paths like `.foo`, `.foo[0]`, `.foo.bar`, `.foo.bar[0]`, and so on to reference subfields, array indices, and more.
+* The `.` acts as a sort of "container" for the event data. `.` by itself refers to the root event, while you can use [paths][docs.vrl_paths] like `.foo`, `.foo[0]`, `.foo.bar`, `.foo.bar[0]`, and so on to reference subfields, array indices, and more.

 If you stop and restart Vector, you should see log lines like this (again reformatted for readability):